QuentinRa/blog.quentinra.dev/cybersecurity/investigation/general/index.md

 Search engines are using bots, called **crawlers** to index websites.
 They go from one page to another, or from one website to another, by following links.
 The file **robots.txt** is listing the pages that "good" crawlers shouldn't index, along with the path to a file called **sitemap** which is literally a map of every page/resource of the websites, allowing crawlers to easily crawl the website.

 Most search engines, Google being the most famous one, allow us to make **advanced queries**.
-This was known as Advanced search, but after some guys wrote some books naming that as "Google Dorking", then it became widely known as **Google Dorking**.
+This was known as advanced search, but after some guys wrote some books naming that as "Google Dorking", then it became widely known as **Google Dorking**.

-On Google, you can use the [Advanced search](https://www.google.com/advanced_search) page to make advanced queries, while you may also directly use special tokens in your search bar.
+On Google, you can use the [advanced search](https://www.google.com/advanced_search) page to make advanced queries, while you may also directly use special tokens in your search bar.
 There you can find a [long list of Google Search Operators](https://ahrefs.com/blog/google-advanced-search-operators/).

 [See Google Hacking Database](https://www.exploit-db.com/google-hacking-database) for juicy queries to exploit this.
 </div><div>